tentime/implementations/README.md

 # ML Implementations

 A temporal museum of machine learning — one self-contained implementation per major milestone, from n-gram language models to modern efficiency techniques.
-Companion code for the [History of Language Models](../articles) article series.

 Each folder is a complete, standalone artifact.
-You can delete every other folder and the remaining one still runs.

 ## The Implementations